muratk3n/thirdwave/en/tweets/2019/week44.md

 ---

-I don't pay attn to these atomic analysis'.
 Supermarkets may not make money by selling bread either (low margins, maybe), but customers would want it, and they'd buy many other things while they are in the store.
+I don't pay attn to these atomic, single-use explanations.

 "Facebook: We have no motive around pol ads, we don't make money from them"